ellennickles/code-your-way-s25/week5/README.md

     [Harmonograph](https://en.wikipedia.org/wiki/Harmonograph), a mechanical
     device that employs a pendulum to generate images"

-### Part 3: Document - UPDATE TO MENTION AI!!!
+### Part 3: Document

 - Document your work.
 Copy and paste any code from VS Code into the p5 web editor, so you can link to your sketches in your documentation.
 I know, I know this is getting super redundant, but it's still the easiest way to share.
-- Reflect on the discoveries and challenges you encountered with the code exercises **and also with your new workflow using the command line interface and Git**.
+- Reflect on the discoveries and challenges you encountered with the code exercises **and also with your new workflow using the command line interface with Git for version control**.
 Where did you get stuck, and what steps did you take troubleshoot?
   What would you like to explore and practice more?
 - [Submit here](https://forms.gle/CJZMpMpTeDxpvWv18)